Colbydude/larabook/readme.md

 **Lesson 27:** Threw in a simple mailer to handle welcome emails on registration.
 However, this won't fire in production at the moment.

+**Lesson 28:** Setup some SASS partials.
+The lesson also uses a theme made by Laracasts User Amit Erandole, however I've already implemented some styling of my own.
+So we'll continue with that.

 ## Laravel PHP Framework

 [![Build Status](https://travis-ci.org/laravel/framework.svg)](https://travis-ci.org/laravel/framework)